Alluxio/alluxio/docs/en/Configuration-Settings.md

 Alluxio runtime respects three sources of configuration settings:

 1. [Application settings](#application-settings).
-Setting Alluxio configuration in this way is application-specific, and is required each time when running a new Spark/MapReduce job or an Alluxio shell command.
+Setting Alluxio configuration in this way is application-specific, and is required each time when running an application instance (e.g., a Spark job).
 2. [Environment variables](#environment-variables).
-This is an easy and fast way to set the basic properties to manage Alluxio servers and run Alluxio shell commandlines.
+This is an easy and fast way to set the basic properties to manage Alluxio servers and run Alluxio shell commands.
 Note that, configuration set through environment variables may not be realized by applications.
 3. [Property files](#property-files).
 This is a general approach to customize any [supported Alluxio configure properties](#appendix).
 Configuration in those files can be respected by Alluxio servers,